• Skip to main content

 The process of bringing a new product to market is referred to as the product management lifecycle.

 It is a framework that defines a product’s steps from conception through retirement.
-It usually consists of stages like idea generation, development, launch, and post-launch review.
+It usually consists of stages like idea generation, customer development, launch, and post-launch review.

 The specific steps and what they are called can change depending on the company and the product, but the goal is to move the product through a structured process to ensure it meets customer needs and business goals.